NiekBeijloos/Data-Structures-and-Algorithms/Algorithms/Search/Linear/README.md

 ## Characteristics

 The time complexity, as the name implies, is O(N).
-The space complexity of Linear Search is O(N), depending on the implementation.
+The space complexity of Linear Search is O(1).

 ## Applicability
 Standard language applications: